 Introduction to legal and ethical guidelines for documentation of patient care.
 Students apply medical terminology to simulated patient care scenarios.
 Informed consent is introduced as the cornerstone of the midwife-patient relationship.

-3. Midwifery and the Law (24 hrs. didactic)
+3. Introduction to Midwifery Skills (18 hrs. didactic, 6 hrs. practicum)